Charging the conformal window at nonzero $\theta$ angle: Abstract

 \section{Abstract}

 We determine the impact of the $\theta$-angle and axion physics on the near conformal dynamics of the large-charge baryon sector of $SU(2)$ gauge theories with $N_f$ fermions in the fundamental representation.
 We employ an effective approach featuring Goldstone and dilaton degrees of freedom augmented by the topological terms in the theory.
-By charging the baryon sector of the theory in a non-trivial gravitational background we determine the ground state and the spectrum.
-Via state-operator correspondence we compute the corrections to the would-be conformal dimensions of the lowest large-charge operators as function of the $\theta$ term.
+We investigate how different dilaton potentials, including the ones for which a systematic counting scheme can be established, affects the results.
+Via state-operator correspondence we compute the corrections to the would-be conformal dimensions of the lowest large-charge operators as a function of the $\theta$ term and dilaton potential. \\ { \it Preprint: RBI-ThPhys-2022-32}